smar377/salt/jncis-lab-salt/README.md

+## Intro

+This lab was developed while studying ["DAY ONE: AUTOMATING JUNOS WITH SALT" by Juniper Networks](https://www.juniper.net/documentation/en_US/day-one-books/DO_Automating_SALT.pdf)

 ## Virtualization & Tooling

 EVE-NG (Emulated Virtual Environment Next Generation) Community Edition v2.0.3-112 has been used for the needs of this lab.